klaytn/klaytn-docs/docs/dapp/sdk/caver-js/README.md

 ### How to set gasPrice field

 caver-js provides various ways to set the `gasPrice`.
-The recommended ways to set the `gasPrice` field when using caver-js are explained, and the methods described here can be used regardless of hard fork.
+Ways to set the `gasPrice` field when using caver-js are suggested below.
+The methods described here can be used regardless of the hard fork.

 #### Do not define `gasPrice` field